 Applicant Tracking Systems may seem like they’re built specifically for larger enterprises that deal with huge influxes of candidates for every job posted and need that extra layer of efficiencies, but innovation never sleeps.
 There are ATS providers across the UK that cater for organisations of every size, from startups to multinationals which contain a multitude of tools to help keep recruitment equitable, more communicative, more personal, and industry specific.

 Does every company need an applicant tracking system?

-While it’s not a legal requirement to use an ATS if you’re involved in recruiting, the benefits of some level of digital applicant tracking functionality are legion.
+While it’s not a legal requirement to use an applicant tracking system, if you’re involved in recruiting, the benefits of some level of digital applicant tracking functionality are legion.

 From streamlining applications and tracking communications, to onboarding tools, skills testing and email automation, an ATS provides an extra layer of competitive talent handling, which makes all the difference in our disrupted, disparate new recruiting norm.

-How do I choose the right ATS for my company?
+How do I choose the right applicant tracking system for my company?